 ABOUT THE ARTIST

 Mark’s portfolio includes the “Portraits of Pleasure” ad campaign and portraits of Jack Lemmon, Danny Glover, and Leslie Mann.
-In 2010 Mark’s photography career was honored with an exhibition at the University of Southern California’s One Archives Gallery.
+In 2010 Mark’s portrait career was celebrated by an exhibition at the University of Southern California’s One Archives Gallery.
+In 2019 Art Meets Architecture honored Mark’s fiftieth year as a photographer with a retrospective exhibition at the Fine Arts Building in Downtown Los Angeles.

+In 2009 Mark guest-curated the Academy of Motion Picture Arts and Sciences exhibition: “Irving Thalberg: Creating the Hollywood Studio System.”
 In 2008 Mark introduced his Irving Thalberg exhibition at Lincoln Center.

-In 2009 Mark guest-curated an exhibition at the Academy of Motion Picture Arts and Sciences: “Irving Thalberg: Creating the Hollywood Studio System, 1920-1936.”
 In 2013 Mark entertained a capacity audience in the historic Orpheum Theatre for the L.A.
 Conservancy’s presentation of Ben-Hur, and he appeared on NBC’s The Today Show.
 Mark has appeared in sixteen documentaries, including Photoplay Productions’ Garbo and the 2011 BBC documentary Shooting the Stars.